 Add electrons in two different orbits around the nucleus.
 Insert two four-inch wires into the nucleus, with the wires pointing straight out.
 Insert both wires to the same depth, and then impale a yellow ball on the outer end of each wire.
 Insert an eight-inch wire at a different point on the nucleus and impale the final yellow ball on the outer end of this wire.

-- Spread the electrons across the nucleus, rather than bunching them together, to give a better impression of orbiting the nucleus.
+Use clear plastic rods instead of wire to hide the electron supports.
+Spread the electrons across the nucleus, rather than bunching them together, to give a better impression of orbiting the nucleus.

 Solvent based paints may dissolve polystyrene and some types of plastic.
 Polystyrene is flammable.
 Keep it away from naked flames.
 This classical model of an atom does not fit the modern understanding of the movement of electrons, but fits the basic concept of electrons in orbits around the nucleus.